 With summer’s slow pace, you can really give your kids time to follow what peaks their interest.
 We take lots of walks in nature and then spend time learning about the animals or wildlife we see.
-This book has been a great resource for us.
+These books has been a great resource for us.
 We are recording our findings in a family journal.

 Both of my kids are history buffs, so we have been listening to Story of the World-The Ancient World.
 Then we checked out a few books on ancient history from the library.
-I love this one.
+My kids love, love, love this one.
 Even if my kids end up just thumbing thru the books, they are soaking up lots of good stuff.
 Next week we may be on to something else and that is okay!

 I am generally not a fan of workbooks, worksheets or lots of rote learning.
 However, one of my kids LOVES to do workbooks.
 We have these, which are decent by my tough standards and if we have time and nothing else in the works, I let them pick a few pages out and do them.

 All of these things happens without much planning–we just see when they fit in.
 Because my kids really do enjoy most of these activities anyway, they usually just pick something up by themselves.
 An hour before the pool opens?
 Let’s do some keyboarding practice.
 We got rained out of something?
 Let’s go to the library instead.
 Most of the time our summer learning goes fairly smoothly.
 BUT…..

 I will not lie.
 Doing work over the summer is not all rainbows and unicorns.

 5. Somedays, kids Might do things they hate.

 With the extra time that we have over the summer, I always want to put a bit of focus on my kids’ short comings.
 I know what they have struggled with during the year and really work hard to give them a little boost in those areas before school starts again.